From Stonehill to Beacon Hill to Capitol Hill

 All participants will conduct a minimum of five informational interviews and/or job shadows in the Boston area prior to spring break.
 Participants will travel to Washington, D.C. during spring break and conduct a minimum of five additional informational interviews and network with Stonehill alumni living in the D.C. area during that week.
 The informational interviews and job shadows will be arranged by the student in advance of departure to D.C.

 “The most important thing that Hill to Hill offered me was the opportunity to develop the confidence to continue networking once it was over after having had the chance to do "guided networking" with help from Career Services and the support of the other students participating.
 It also provided me the confidence to actually make that big career move down to DC after graduating.”

 Research Assistant at Pew Research Center, Washington D.C.

 November - Students interested in applying must submit a resume and cover letter detailing why you would like to participate in the Hill to Hill program and what types of organizations/careers you are interested in exploring.
-The documents are to be uploaded into Career Connection.
+The documents are to be uploaded into Handshake.